Profile

 6. 6

-Cover the holes of the ‘cuscussera’ with bay leaves, add the couscous on top, and pierce three holes through it with the handle of a wooden spoon.
+Cover the holes of the 'cuscussera' with bay leaves, pour in the couscous mixture, and make three holes using the handle of a wooden spoon.

 7. 7

-Cook over a high heat until steam starts escaping from the holes, then reduce to a simmer and cook for an hour and a half, stirring occasionally.
+Cook over a high heat until steam escapes from the holes, then reduce to a gentle simmer and cook for about an hour and a half, stirring occasionally.

 8. 8

-Transfer the cooked couscous to a clean ‘mafaraḍḍa’, pour over half of the warm fish broth, then cover with a cloth and a blanket to rest for two hours.
+Transfer the cooked couscous to a clean 'mafaraḍḍa', add half of the hot fish broth, cover with a cloth and a blanket, and let it rest for two hours.

 9. 9

-Serve the couscous on plates topped generously with the fish meat, accompanied by the remaining broth for dipping to your liking.
+Serve the couscous on plates topped generously with fish flesh, with the remaining broth on the side for dipping as you please.

 💡 Tips and Variations